Jaymon/chef-cookbooks/letsencrypt/README.md

 The reason why we do this is because we have a bit of a chicken/egg problem here, in order for the webserver (like nginx) to start, we need certificates, but in order to use Let's Encrypt's webroot, the webserver needs to be up and answering requests on port 80, so the snakeoil recipe will create fake certs and place them in the correct location to allow the webserver to start, and then the http recipe will go in and create real certificates, and the `notifies` list in the configuration block for the domain will be able to restart/reload your webserver service on successful Let's Encrypt SSL certificate creation.

-So, once again, the steps to make `letsencrypt::http` to work:
+So, once again, the steps to make `letsencrypt::http` work:

 * Run `letsencrypt::snakeoil` before your webserver recipe
 * Run your webserver recipe, your webserver must answer requests on port 80, even if it is just forwarding those to port 443.